 My wife and I disagree about what to have for dinner almost daily.
 We typically have to discuss, at length, our reasons for wanting or not wanting a particular type of food: we already had that for lunch today, or we ate that the other night.
 We work it out.
 We don’t always come to the most satisfying agreements; we do have enough options to come to some mutually pleasing, if occasionally suboptimal, agreement.

 A disagreement over something simple like dinner can remind you of other issues that are bothering you.
-These small disagreements can remind us of, or lead to, anger and hurt and pain about issues that are not even be discussed at that moment.
+These small disagreements can remind us of, or lead to, anger and hurt and pain about issues that are not even being discussed at that moment.
 It is these emotions, the angers and hurts and pains, that lead us down the path to conflict.

 It pays to remember that you can easily walk away from a disagreement.
 The consequences of a disagreement mean little to you.
 You can let the other party have their way without risking a loss or hurt.
 When you start getting emotional about the possible (even if they are improbable) consequences of a disagreement, you are spiraling into a conflict.